fLotte-meets-HWR-DB/deployment/README.md

 ### Postgres
 The postgres db is initiated with the init-user.sh to create users for the user server and the api server.
 Change the passwords and/or user names.
 Do that also in the docker compose.

+### Front End
+The front end is written in angular and thus is a single page application.
+The paths to the back ends [API](https://github.com/fLotte-meets-HWR-DB/apollo-server) and [user server](https://github.com/fLotte-meets-HWR-DB/flotte-user-management) are backed into it.
+They need to be specified before you compile the type script.
+Meaning every time you change the paths to the back end, you need to rebuild the front end container with the new urls.

 ### Start the services
 ```bash
 docker-compose up -d